-Shading

-Grey shading of any level from black to white may be applied to any region of the alignment, either as a rectangular region or as residue-specific shading, e.g. to 'shade all Cys residues between positions 6 and 30'.
+Shading: Grey shading of any level from black to white may be applied to any region of the alignment, either as a rectangular region, or as residue specific shading. e.g. to "shade all Cys residues between positions 6 and 30"

-Text

-Specific text strings may be added to the alignment at any position and in any font or font size.
+Text: Specific text strings may be added to the alignment at any position and in any font or font size.

-Lines

-Horizontal or vertical lines may be drawn to the left, right, top or bottom of any residue position or group of positions.
+Lines: Horizontal or vertical lines may be drawn to the left, right, top or bottom of any residue position or group of positions.

-Defaults

-All defaults, e.g maximum number/length of sequences, character spacing, may be modified using ALSCRIPT commands without the need to recompile the program.
+Defaults: All defaults e.g maximum number/length of sequences, character spacing etc. may be modified using ALSCRIPT commands without the need to recompile the program.

-Figure 1(a) illustrates a small section of a multiple sequence alignment in AMPS block-file format.
+Figure 1a1 Illustrates a small section of a multiple sequence alignment in AMPS block-file format.
 The sequence identifier codes stored above the alignment have been deleted for brevity.
-In this example, the block-file also contains character-based histograms representing the prediction of helix, strand and turn.
-Figure 1(c) illustrates the result of running ALSCRIPT on this file using the commands shown in Figure 1(b).
-It is not suggested that this combination of options gives the clearest representation of the data; rather, the options have been chosen to illustrate many of the capabilities of the program.
+In this example, the block-file also contains characterbased histograms representing the prediction of helix, strand and turn.
+Figure $1c^2$ illustrates the result of running ALSCRIPT on this file using the commands shown in Figure $1b^3$.
+It is not suggested that this combination of options gives the clearest representation of the data, rather, the options have been chosen to illustrate many of the capabilities of the program.